ryanh7/csdr/README.md

 - `--profile` switches between the two sets of default values for "fast" and "slow" agc.
 You can still override them with the arguments below for fine-tuning.

-If no arguments are given, the "fast" profile automatically active:
+If no arguments are given, the agc will run with the defaults of the "fast" profile:

 ```
   hang_time = 200